imlauera/WizFlash/README.md

 ### Usage
 python3 run.py

-If you've any kind of issues running this, please let me know, I'm very active right here.
+__If you had issues running this, please let me know, I'm very active here and I'll read all the issues.__